 But, unfortunately, in the real world, they were too often dismissed as just “elderly people”.
 Although their years of experience was an invaluable resource for anyone willing to listen, daily life moved at such a lightning pace that very few were willing to slow down and take the time to engage them.
 They mistakenly believed that these individuals had nothing left to offer, and therefore they were not worth getting to know.
 But that was a serious misjudgment because these ladies possessed the most valuable knowledge there is; how to live.

 Three times a week Jean, Joyce, Irene, Doris, Virginia, and Elizabeth came together for a nice meal.
 But the true meaning of these luncheons was far more important than just providing the opportunity to enjoy good food.
 They each continued to attend because they felt blessed by the comradery, the acceptance and, most importantly, by the love with which they were embraced.

-Each time these women sat down at their table together, the joy they shared was a quiet victory over the trials and tribulations of life.
+Each time these women sat down at their table together, the joy they shared was the result of the character, compassion, and courage they had shown in their lives.